Rum and Cook

 Wings in UNDER 21 Minutes!
 Grilled Chicken Wings On A Pellet Grill

 I craved chicken wings, but time was not on my side.
-I threw on my grill grates and knocked out some grilled chicken wings on my Yoder Ys640 pellet grill in under 21 minutes. ▶️ Free Download - 11 Secrets to More Smoke on a Pellet Grill: bbq.rumandcook.com/11-secrets 📢 The following partners and supporters support my channel and offer you a discount.
-I only work with partners I 100% believe in,...
+I threw on my grill grates and knocked out some grilled chicken wings on my Yoder Ys640 pellet grill in under 21 minutes. ▶️ Free Download - 11 Secrets to More Smoke on a Pellet Grill: www.pelletgrillsecrets.com 📢 The following partners and supporters support my channel and offer you a discount.
+I only work with partners I 100% believe in, an...

 BBQ Chicken Thighs on My Yoder Pellet Grill | Rum and Cook